VCityTeam/UD-SV/Doc/Devel/Design/DesignNote018.md

 Once we have all this information, we just need to put it in a batch table using py3dtiles.

-## Notes on the 22/03/18

-To answer this need, one needs to:
-  * Change the [ExtractCityData script](https://github.com/MEPP-team/UDV-server/tree/master/ExtractCityData) of UDV server to extract semantic and hierarchy between city objects informations from the database into the view
-  * Modify [Py3DTiles](https://github.com/MEPP-team/py3dtiles) to include these semantic and hierarchy information into 3D Tiles, following the method proposed by (Schilling et al, 2016)
-  * Modify iTowns/UDV to
-     * Read these information from Py3DTiles
-     * Provides GUI means to select city objects (e.g. building, wall, roof) and see their attributes

-## Work during iTowns code sprint (27/03/2018)

-Client side modifications to read a hierarchical batch table and display hierarchy and properties: https://github.com/iTowns/itowns/tree/batch_table_hierarchy .
-Not tested yet; waiting for a test tileset.

 ## Earlier Notes

 ## General informations